yanazendo/thesis/doc/main.md

 - [HellaSec Joins DARPA's Cyber Fast Track Program](http://mikegagnon.com/2012/03/26/hellasec-joins-darpas-cyber-fast-track-program/)
 - [20-Minute Intro To Hacking](http://mikegagnon.com/2013/03/17/20-minute-intro-to-hacking/)
 - [How To Defend Against Algorithmic Complexity Attacks](http://mikegagnon.com/2012/01/01/how-to-defend-against-algorithmic-complexity-attacks/)

+~great-english
+## The Great English Professor

+According to Zen Legend, there was once a Great Zen Professor.
+In his career he collaborated with over 500 other Academics and published a countless number of Academic papers at highly respected Academic Journals.
+He was also quite the oddball—the oddball of oddballs, or so they say.

+Because he was so highly respected, everyone wanted to collaborate with him.
+Unfortunately, it was often frustrating to work with him because he only spoke in *koans*.
+A koan is a Zen puzzle that is (1) easy to state, (2) easy to verify the solution, (3) takes a fair amount of work to solve, and (4) is engineered to enlighten the mind of the puzzle solver.

+### A Great English Professor Visits

+Because the Great Zen Professor was so highly respected, a numeral system developed to measure the distance between other Academics and the Great Zen Professor himself.

+The Great Zen Professor had the Zen Number Zero.
+Everyone who collaborated with him had the Zen Number One.
+Everyone who collaborated with one those Academics, but who had a Zen Number less than One, had the Zen Number Two.
+And so on.

+A Great English Professor was perplexed by the Great Zen Professor.
+How did someone who only spoke riddles manage to be so successful?
+He also wanted to have One for a Zen Number.

+So, he decided to visit The Great Zen Professor.

+### Cognac

+On his travels towards the Great Zen Professor, the Great English Professor passed through France, where a Great French Professor gifted him a bottle of 100-year-old Louis XIII Cognac—the best cognac in the World.

+### The Doorman

+The Wall Street Journal is publishing an article that prescribes how to drink 100-year old Louis XIII Cognac.
+They prescribe "one small drop at a time," and The Great English Professor couldn’t agree more.

+Another question entirely is: "how to split a bottle of 100-year old Louis XIII?"

+When the Great English Professor arrived at the Great Zen Professor's University, he was greeted by a Doorman.
+The Doorman refused to let the Great English Professor see the Great Zen Professor.
+So he tried to schmooze the Doorman with his bottle of Louis XIII Cognac.

+Being a proper Doorman, he wasn’t susceptible to Bribes.
+The Doorman responded "I cannot accept this gift."

+But The Great English Professor insisted.
+He explained that he had travelled far, and through a recent stroke of good fortune, he had stumbled upon this most rare treat.
+It wouldn’t be proper for him to have it all for himself.
+He implored the Doorman to accept his gift.
+The Doorman responded "I agree.
+How about we give this gift to the Great Zen Professor, and we can share it together?"

+Of course, The Great English Professor agreed.
+After all, fine Cognac is meant to be shared.

+### The Question

+The Doorman and the Great English Professor walked into the University and into the Great Zen Professor's office, where they found him playing ping pong.
+He put his paddle down and had a seat in his chair.
+The Doorman gave him the bottle of Louis XIII.

+Before even meeting the Great English Professor, the Great Zen Professor said "You may ask me one question, and one question only."
+The Great English Professor asked the Great Zen Professor: "What is your Secret?
+How are you so successful?"

+### The Response

+The Great Zen Professor said "I will tell you."

+He invited everyone to sit, and he pulled out three empty Balloon glasses.
+He poured his visitor’s Balloon full, and then kept on pouring, even as it overflowed.

+The visitor screamed: "That is Louis XIII Cognac!
+You are wasting it!"
+The Great Zen Professor stopped pouring, put the bottle down, and said: "Like this Ballon, you are full of your own opinions and speculations.
+How can I show you Zen unless you first empty your Balloon?""

+He then invited The Great English Professor to drink, and he did—one small drop at a time.

+When The Great English Professor was finished, The Great Zen Professor invited him to come back once he had (1) solved the koan, and (2) acquired a Zen Number of Two.

+### The Bouncer

+The Great English Professor began to protest: "But I have traveled all this way!"

+A Bouncer, standing nearby, stood with his arms crossed, and said softly "You need to leave now."

+The Great English Professor assessed the situation, then intelligently left.

+Then the Bouncer, the Doorman, and The Great Zen Professor all enjoyed the rest of the bottle of Louis XIII Cognac, and everyone went back to work.